filecoin-saturn/L1-node/README.md

 From [here](https://docs.ansible.com/ansible/latest/index.html#about-ansible):
 > "Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates."

 This playbook is meant as a bare-bones approach to running an L1.
 It simply automates running the steps described [above](#running-a-node).
-A consequence of this is that when run this playbook will restart a crashed L1 node docker container.
+A consequence of this is that when run it will restart a crashed L1 node docker container.

-Note: this does not cover server hardening and you should do your own research to ensure your server follows security best practices.
+**Note: this playbook does not cover server hardening.
+The security of your servers is your responsibility.**

+You should do your own research to ensure your server follows security best practices.
-If you want to cover server hardening, monitoring and logs check out https://github.com/hyphacoop/ansible-saturn-l1
+If you want a playbook which covers server hardening, monitoring and logging please check out https://github.com/hyphacoop/ansible-saturn-l1.

 Currently, this playbook runs on the following Linux distros:
   - Ubuntu